DannyQuah/DannyQuah.github.io/README.md

-# DannyQuah.github.io
+DQ GitHub Pages:

-DQ GitHub Pages:  Not my personal website which has fancier theming.
-This is meant to be much more quick-update, access-oriented, and functional.
+These are my GitHub pages, and not my personal website which obviously has fancier theming.
+Instead, this collection of pages and links is meant to be much more along lines of quick-update, access-oriented, and functional.